Fitness to Practise

 The Council's role is to protect the health and safety of the public by ensuring that nurses are competent and fit to practise.
-The Council carries out this role by considering the competence, health or conduct of a nurse and deciding whether the nurse should have to comply with certain conditions in order to practise.
+The Council carries out this role by considering the competence, health or conduct of a nurse and deciding what action to take including whether the nurse should have to comply with certain conditions in order to practise.

 In serious cases where there is a public safety risk, the Council may suspend the nurse from practice.

-For more information, see the documents in the Downloads at the right of this page, or contact us.
+For more information, see the documents in the Downloads on this page, or contact us.

 Nurses are required to meet all the competencies for their scope of practice.